-11 Tips for Carving a Better Jack O'Lantern
+11 Expert Tips for Carving a Better Jack O'Lantern

 Forget two triangles and a toothy grin; this Halloween, take your jack o’lanterns to the next level.
 We asked Marc Evan, co-founder of Brooklyn-based Maniac Pumpkin Carvers—whose crew carves everything from corporate logos for Martha Stewart and the Yankees to replicas of Escher, Klimt, and Van Gogh paintings on as many as 400 pumpkins a season—for a few tips.
 “We look at it as this new art medium,” Evan says.
 “For us, it’s this really fun material to work with, and we’re always trying to push the boundaries of what we can carve into a pumpkin.”